ably/sdk-api-reference/descriptions.md

 ## class RealtimeChannel

-Enables messages to be subscribed to, published and retrieved from history for a channel.
-Also provides access to the [`RealtimePresence`]{@link RealtimePresence} object of a channel.
+Enables messages to be published and subscribed to.
+Also enables historic messages to be retrieved and provides access to the [`RealtimePresence`]{@link RealtimePresence} object of a channel.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|